SCIENCE OUTREACH

 Challenge

 I was asked to design a summer project for two high school students in Inuvik, NWT.
-The summer project needed to involve geomatics concepts while being accessible to interested students with possibly very little technical knowledge or skill.
-This was a part of larger attempt to engage community members with the Inuvik Satellite Station Facility and build geomatics capacity in the community.
+The project needed to introduce geomatics concepts in a way that was accessible to students who may have had little prior technical experience.
+This initiative was part of a broader effort to engage community members with the Inuvik Satellite Station Facility and to build local capacity in geomatics.

 Solution

-I developed a project for the summer students to use special software to convert real-world location data into a playable Minecraft world.
-It exposed them to the field of geomatics, and also sparked the attention of community members.
+I developed a project for the summer students to use specialized software to convert real-world location data into a playable Minecraft world.
+It introduced them to the field of geomatics and sparked interest among community members.

 - read the project's associated blog